 Several famous dishes from Pueblo include mole poblano, chiles en nogada, and chalupas poblanas.
 For this upcoming Cinco de Mayo, I decided on trying out the chalupas poblanas.

-Chalupas are an iconic street food in Puebla, and they are also sold in the finest restaurants in Puebla.
+Chalupas are an iconic street food in Puebla.
+They are also sold in the finest restaurants in Puebla as well!
 They are corn tortillas fried in lard, and then topped simply with salsa, shredded meat, and queso fresco.
 I decided to also add some cilantro to this version.

 The name “chalupa” comes from canoe-like boats that the Aztecs used in their ancient city of Tenochtitlan.
 As a fun side note, you could say that when the tortillas are fried in the lard, they also float as a boat would. 🙂